 Remember the Pareto Principle: 20 percent of your effort yields 80 percent of your impact.
 And that 20 percent is your fundamentals.

 Focusing on your fundamentals requires being disciplined and not searching for solutions in need of a problem.
 One might react to leveling growth by scrambling to enter new markets when you are not ready, which could diverge from the interests of your actual customers.
 Instead, focus on the needs of your core market and how you can continue to create stickiness, resulting in additional revenue from your current customer base.

 Guy Kawasaki famously talks about this focus in the earlier days of Apple (i.e. pre-iPhone) to turn it into the brand so many aspire to be.
 There are likely pain points and features you have still yet to uncover if you only listen deeper.
 Find out why customers are churning.
 Get detailed on your closed-lost analysis.
 Use that to guide the future before you start chasing the unknown.

-These kinds of changes won’t directly lead to the exponential scaling that VCs want to see today, but they’ll likely translate to steady growth and expansion.
+These kinds of changes won’t directly lead to the exponential scaling that VCs look for when handing out startup funding, but they’ll likely translate to steady growth and expansion.

 In the end, the retreat of venture capital dollars doesn’t mean your business is doomed.
-Those founders who are willing to focus, fine-tune, and boost their business strategy can find the funding they need to fuel their journey.
-Put in the work, grow, and maximize your valuations so that you can grab hold of the financing you need from VCs and alternative capital providers.
+Those Founders who are willing to focus, fine-tune, and boost their business strategy can find the startup funding they need to fuel their journey.
+Put in the work, grow, and maximize your valuations so that you can grab hold of the startup funding you need from VCs and alternative capital providers.